pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

      - The extra directory contains a file *`abaqus_setup`* which can be sourced in the terminal that will be used to run the simulation.
 This script loads the Abaqus module as well as the compilers (Ghent University system).

 ## Parameters
 This section describes the parameter settings in the JSON file.
 A distinction is made between mandatory and optional parameters.
-It can be useful to have a look at a JSON file of one of the examples in *`$COCO/coconut/examples`*.
+It can be useful to have a look at a JSON file of one of the examples in the *`examples`* folder.

 ### Mandatory
 parameter|type|description